 Note that this only applies to Disney Plus in the US, UK and Australia, and that the selection might vary where you are.

-If you're wondering what other Star Wars shows and various bits of content are on Disney Plus, here's a list of other stuff you can watch on the streamer that's connected to the saga – whether it's a Lego adventure (such as the new Halloween-themed Terrifying Tales), or behind-the-scenes documentaries about the making of The Mandalorian, or the origins and history of Boba Fett.
+If you're wondering what additional Star Wars shows and bits of content are available on Disney Plus, here's a list of the other stuff you can watch – whether it's the kid-friendly Young Jedi Adventures, Lucasfilm's 2022 Grogu-themed team-up with Studio Ghibli, or behind-the-scenes documentaries about the making of The Mandalorian and Obi-Wan Kenobi.

 - The Mandalorian (CANON)